monsoonmaelstrom/book2/book2.md

 The next day I’m sitting in the gallery listening to a last minute session about Avonare.
 The room is reasonably full for something like this, and the number of people lining the benches is cutting down on the echo that’s normally present due to the overwhelming number of hard surfaces coupled with the cavernous ceilings.

 The Avonarese Commander has been called in to give a briefing about the return of Avonare Polity’s heir.
-Evidently, my mother chose this morning to announce that she’s back.
+Evidently, my mother chose this morning to announce she’s back.
 From the sound of things, she hasn’t mentioned Alex or me, which is good news for both of us, as far as I’m concerned.
-If she could forget we exist entirely, that would solve about half of my problems.
+If she could forget we exist entirely, it would solve about half of my problems.

-Earlier this morning she, apparently, summoned the Avonarese Commander to the residence she has been staying in, and requested that Commander Melbrin accompany her to Corriven.
-I haven’t been able to figure out the angle behind that request yet since, on its face, it’s a stupid request.
+Earlier this morning she, apparently, summoned the Avonarese Commander to the residence she has been staying in, and requested Commander Melbrin accompany her to Corriven.
+I haven’t been able to figure out the angle behind her request yet since, on its face, it’s a stupid request.
 Nothing about my mother’s return is official yet, and therefore Commander Melbrin doesn’t answer to her.
 The overall discussion so far has put forth the same argument.

-I don’t think my mother’s going to get what she’s asking for, but I also don’t think that she ever expected to, so there must be some other reason she was asking for it.
-But the only reason I can figure that she might have, is to cause this exact situation, which doesn’t make any sense to me either.
-Though I have heard rumors swirling around stating that Dairuvar is mobilizing its army near its northeastern border—the one it shares with Avonare.
+I don’t think my mother’s going to get what she’s asking for, but I also don’t think she ever expected to, so there must be some other reason she was asking for it.
+But the only reason I can figure she might have, is to cause this exact situation, which doesn’t make any sense to me either.
+Though I have heard rumors swirling around stating Dairuvar is mobilizing its army near its northeastern border—the one it shares with Avonare.
 So maybe her decision to suddenly announce her return is related to that.
 Or maybe she’s behind those rumors.
 I think both options are equally plausible.

 People have been coming in and out of the gallery throughout the discussion—since as far as political gossip goes, this is prime—so when the bench creaks next to me, I pay it no mind.
 Slowly though, I begin to feel a ramp up in the energy around me.
 It goes from nothing, to a trickle, then a steady flow, to a raging river.
 I ignore it, and focus on the scene in front of me as if I feel nothing.
 I know it must be General Iverson.
 And evidently he’s hoping to elicit a reaction from me.
 But I know nothing.
 I see nothing.
 I feel nothing.